Explore Physics at Bay College

 Why Bay College?

+The Physics program at Bay College offers students the opportunity to get a head start on their degree of interest at much lower cost with much better access to their chemistry, math and physics instructors than they would at a large 4-year institution.
 Beginning undergraduate students seeking a Bachelors degree in physics can begin their education at Bay College by taking Calculus I, II, and III, Differential Equations and Linear Algebra (all required math courses) and Engineering Physics I and II, as well as General Chemistry I and II (also required).
 These classes all transfer to the student’s next institution.
 The above classes also apply to engineering degrees.
-Beginning undergraduate students seeking a degree in chemistry or biology can plan on taking two semesters of trigonometry-based physics, which Bay offers, titled Elements of Physics I and II.
-Students at Bay can get a head start on their degree of interest at much lower cost with much better access to their chemistry, math and physics instructors than they would at a large 4-year institution.
+Beginning undergraduate students seeking a degree in chemistry or biology can plan on taking two semesters of trigonometry-based physics, which Bay College offers, titled Elements of Physics I and II

 |Certificate/Degree||Completion Credits||Contact Hours|